 Myself and my ward colleagues have stressed from the outset that the damage caused by these extended hours would far outweigh any benefit.
 It is down to every single resident who took part in fighting against this application that we've been successful and the community spirit they have shown means each villager’s quality of life can be preserved long into the future.

-• The Planning Inspector’s Appeal Decision can be read in full by visiting the council’s website.
+• The Planning Inspector’s Appeal Decision could be read in full by visiting the council’s website.